factri-ai/website/README.md

 # Factri Website

 This repository contains the Factri static website.
-It is hosted on Gitlab Pages.
+It is hosted on Github Pages.